Dez Bryant Reveals His True Feelings About His Status With The Dallas Cowboys

 The Future For Dez Bryant

 ESPN also reported that Stephen Jones said that the Dallas Cowboys would have to look at the contract situation with Dez Bryant.
-Jones exact wording was that the Cowboys and Bryant would have to grind it out.
+Jones’ exact wording was that the Cowboys and Bryant would have to grind it out.
 There are some players that the Cowboys want to keep, including defensive end DeMarcus Lawrence and a new deal for offensive guard Zack Martin.

 The Dallas Cowboys will inevitably place the franchise tag on Lawrence to keep him from becoming an unrestricted free agent, but ESPN previously reported that they wouldn’t do that until they have to because they want to come to a new deal with their top pass-rushing defensive star.